abendrot2803/GPTutorial/README.md

 # GPTutorial

-# GPTutorial

-In this tutorial, you will learn how to add sound to your game object and invoke it using buttons in your unity project and control it using different functions.

-Step 1: Create the Game Object and Button GUI on which the audio will be played after clicking.

-# GPTutorial

 In this tutorial, you will learn how to add sound to your game object and invoke it using buttons in your unity project and control it using different functions.